Cinereous vulture: Breeding

 In Europe, Eurasian black vultures return to the nesting ground in January or February.
-In Spain and Algeria, they start nesting in February in March, in Crimea in early March, in northwestern India in February or April, in northeastern India in January, and in Turkestan in January.
+In Spain and Algeria, they start nesting in February or March, in Crimea in early March, in northwestern India in February or April, in northeastern India in January, and in Turkestan in January.
 They breed in loose colonies, with nests rarely being found in the same tree or rock formation, unlike other Old World vultures which often nest in tight-knit colonies.
 In Spain, nests have been found from 300 m to 2 km apart from each other.
 The cinereous vulture breeds in high mountains and large forests, nesting in trees or occasionally on cliff ledges.
 The breeding season lasts from February until September or October.
 The most common display consists of synchronous flight movements by pairs.
 However, flight play between pairs and juveniles is not unusual, with the large birds interlocking talons and spiraling down through the sky.
 The birds use sticks and twigs as building materials, and males and females cooperate in all matters of rearing the young.
 The huge nest is 1.45–2 m across and 1–3 m deep.
 The nest increases in size as a pair uses it repeatedly over the years and often comes to be decorated with dung and animal skins.
 The nests can range up to 1.5 to 12 m high in a large tree such as an oak, juniper, wild pear, almond or pine trees.
 Most nesting trees are found along cliffs.
 In a few cases, cinereous vultures have been recorded as nesting directly on cliffs.
 One cliff nest completely filled a ledge that was 3.63 m wide and 2.5 m in depth.
 The egg clutch typically contains only a single egg, though two may be laid in rare cases.
 The eggs have a white or pale buff base colour are often overlaid with red, purplish or red-brown marks, being almost as spotted as the egg of a falcon.
 Eggs measure from 83.4 to 104 mm in height and 58 to 75 mm in width, with an average of 90 × 69.7 mm.
 The incubation period ranges from 50 to 62 days, averaging 50–56 days, and hatching occurs in April or May in Europe.